Squamish people

-The Squamish people’s history, culture, societal customs, and other knowledge was transmitted by oral tradition from generation to generation without a writing system.
+The Squamish people's history, culture, societal customs, and other knowledge were historically transmitted by oral tradition from generation to generation without a writing system.
 Today oral tradition continues to be a fundamental aspect of their traditional culture.
 This continued until European contact and diseases in 1791, which caused drastic changes to the people and culture.
 Charles Hill-Tout became the first European to document Squamish oral history in the early 1900s.
 Later, many anthropologists and linguists came to work with Squamish informants and elders to document Squamish culture and history.
-Although first recorded contact with Europeans happened with George Vancouver and José María Narváez in 1791–1792.
-Disease had devastated much of the population before in the 1770s.
+Although first recorded contact with Europeans happened with George Vancouver and José María Narváez in 1791–1792, disease had devastated much of the population before in the 1770s.
 For decades following, more diseases, including influenza, reduced the population significantly.
 Along with the influx of new foreigners, usurpation of their ancestral lands, and later policies of assimilation by the Canadian government, caused a significant shift in their culture, way of life, and society.